awsteiner/o2scl/doc/o2scl/sphinx/acol.rst

 types for a value specification are:

 1. ``<numeric value or function>`` - Value equal to the result of
 <function>, e.g. "7.6" or "sin(0.5)".
-See :ref:`Function specfications` for a
+See :ref:`Function
-list of functions that can be used.
+specifications` for a list of functions that can be used.

 2. ``hdf5:<object name>:[addl. spec.]`` - Read an HDF5 value and obtain
 the value from object named <object name>.
 For some object types,